SAP-samples/ui5-typescript-helloworld/step-by-step.md

 ## 6. Using a UI5 Tooling Extension for Code Transformation

 The code transpiled by `tsc` still uses ES modules and classes which need to be transformed to classic UI5 code.
 To do so, we need to do the transpilation in a different way, using the [`ui5-tooling-transpile`](https://www.npmjs.com/package/ui5-tooling-transpile) tooling extension.
 It uses the [Babel](https://babeljs.io/) transpiler behind the scenes.
 The TypeScript compiler will no longer be called directly from now on.
-Instead, the UI5 Tooling now integraties the transpilation *and* the code transformation into its build lifecycle as Babel plugins.
+Instead, the UI5 Tooling now integrates the transpilation *and* the code transformation into its build lifecycle as Babel plugins.

 Add the dependency to `ui5-tooling-transpile` to your project first: